lukechampine/us/README.md

 - A cron job that downloads 1 KB from a host every 24 hours and reports various metrics (latency, bandwidth, price)
 - A site that aggregates host metrics to provide a centralized host database
 - A gateway that serves static websites stored on Sia hosts
+- A mobile app that stores and retrieves files stored on Sia

 ## What do I need to get started?